MahsaPaknezhad/MahsaPaknezhad.github.io/_teaching/2021-Radiomics.md

 location: "Singapore"
 ---

-As part of the &quot; Practical AI for Clinicians $quot; course in Introduction to Bioinformatics and Data Analytics Program.
+As part of the Practical AI for Clinicians course in Introduction to Bioinformatics and Data Analytics Program.
 For a class of 40 students.
 Also mentored a team of 3 participants.